edhaker13/intime/README.md

-user=<your google user> # the username for both the spreadsheet and the email. pwd=<your password> # Sadly gspread does not support Two-factor auth. book=<the workbook name> # Name of the workbook to manipulate. to=<the destinatary's email address> # Only needed for the email.
+user=<your google user> # the username for both the spreadsheet and the email. pwd=<your password> # Sadly gspread does not support Two-factor auth. book=<the workbook name> # Name of the workbook to manipulate. to=<the destinataries email address> # Only needed for the email.
 ```

-The spreadsheet should have a format similar to this
+The spreadsheet should have a format similar to this:

 ![example] (https://raw.github.com/edhaker13/intime/master/example.png)

 The sheet should be named Month Year (Apr 13).
 The name of the headers or the display format is not important,
 but the entry time should be next to the date and before the exit time.

 Description
 ===========
-There are 4 scripts: _clock-in, clock-out, clock-end and clocking_
+There are 4 scripts: _clock-in, clock-out, clock-end_ and _clocking_

 The _clock-*_ scripts are stand alones that will do specific functions.